why-shiro/why-shiro/README.md

 ## 👋 Hello, I'm Yiğit

-- I am an electrical and electronics engineer and a software engineer.
-Currently, I'm studying at Çankaya University.
-I part-time work at Autopark Nord GmbH.
-I am currently Software and Hackhaton Team Lead at Google Developer Students Club Çankaya.
-I mostly develop software by using Java and Python.
-My future goal is to learn Kotlin and Android Studio to develop mobile applications.
+- I am a third-year student in Electrical-Electronics Engineering at Çankaya University.
+I have over two years of experience in the field of aviation and embedded systems.
+During this time, I have assisted in the development of complex electronic systems for UAVs (Unmanned Aerial Vehicles).
+I describe myself as entrepreneurial, determined, motivated, and proactive.
+My strong analytical skills, technical problem-solving abilities, and teamwork skills enable me to adapt to any project.

 - I also work on aerodynamic applications at Neo Stellar.
 Our aim is create better features for humans and the environment with our technologies.